 Nightlife in Mirissa

 We were in Mirissa just after the high season but there was definitely a lively atmosphere happening once the sun went down.
 90% of bars have happy hour during sunset, and cocktails are as cheap as 300 LKR ($2 USD).
 If you’re looking for a party, watch for the giant light that shines in the sky once the sun sets and listen for the 9:30 pm fireworks.
-The parties rotate between all the beachside bars which makes it easy to decide where to go!
+The parties rotate between all the beachside bars which make it easy to decide where to go!

 5/ Affordable Accommodation